What Can You Do About Floaters and Flashes in the Eye?

 If you experience any of the following key warning signs of retinal tears or detachment, call your doctor right away:

-- Rapid decline in sharp, central vision
+- Rapid decline in central or peripheral vision

 What are eye floaters?